Calypso (comics): Fictional character biography

-Calypso is a nameless voodoo priestess of Haitian nationality.
+Calypso is a nameless voodoo priestess who was born and raised in Haiti.
 She was a psychopathic woman who was associated with Kraven the Hunter.
-Calypso seemed to enjoy driving Kraven into fits of rage and furthering his hatred of Spider-Man which ultimately led to Kraven's suicide in the "Kraven's Last Hunt" storyline.
+She seemed to enjoy driving Kraven into fits of rage and furthering his hatred of Spider-Man, which ultimately led to his suicide in the "Kraven's Last Hunt" storyline.

 When artist Todd McFarlane started writing the new Spider-Man comic in 1990, his opening five-issue story arc "Torment" featured Calypso as the main antagonist, whom McFarlane transformed into a dangerous threat for Spider-Man.
-The explanation for Calypso's supernatural powers was the sacrifice of her younger sister.
+The explanation for her supernatural powers was the sacrifice of her younger sister.
 She used her abilities to hold Lizard in her grasp and the two nearly succeeded in murdering Spider-Man.
-However, the webslinger managed to beat them both and Calypso is apparently killed.
+However, the webslinger defeats them both and Calypso is apparently killed.

-Calypso resurfaces abducting Haitian refugees, turning some into zombie slaves and selling the rest back to her homeland's government.
-Her actions bring her into conflict with Daredevil and his Infinity War doppelganger, Hellspawn.
-Calypso briefly enthralls Daredevil, but he is able to break free of her control, and she seemingly dies yet again when the spirits of those she turned into zombies overwhelm her.
-Cheating death once more, Calypso flees to New Orleans, where her obsession with necromancy leads her to the resting place of Simon Garth, a self-aware zombie.
+She resurfaces abducting Haitian refugees, turning some into zombie slaves and selling the rest back to her homeland's government.
+Her actions bring her into conflict with Daredevil and his Infinity War doppelganger Hellspawn.
+Calypso briefly enthralls Daredevil, but he breaks free of her control, and she seemingly dies yet again when the spirits of those she turned into zombies overwhelm her.
+Cheating death once more, she flees to New Orleans, where her obsession with necromancy leads her to the resting place of Simon Garth, a self-aware zombie.
 Reviving Garth, Calypso tests his abilities and pits him against Hellspawn, though he eventually breaks free of her control and wanders off, leaving one of his Amulets of Damballah with Calypso.

 Calypso subsequently breaks into the Vault and attempts to make the incarcerated Lizard her servant again, but he resists and mauls her.
-The Amulet of Damballah, which Calypso transferred her soul into while dying, ends up in the possession of Glory Grant, who Calypso possesses.
-Despite interference from Spider-Man, Garth, and Shotgun, Calypso is successfully able to exhume her own corpse and revive herself with the Amulet of Damballah.
+However, she transfers her spirit into the Amulet of Damballah and later possesses Glory Grant.
+Despite interference from Spider-Man, Garth, and Shotgun, she exhumes her own corpse and revives herself using the Amulet.

-Commanding a squad of savages, she later attacks Spider-Man and Alyosha Kravinoff, the son of the original Kraven the Hunter.
+Commanding a squad of savages, Calypso later attacks Spider-Man and Alyosha Kravinoff, the son of the original Kraven the Hunter.
 Desiring revenge for losing Sergei, she uses her powers to drive Spider-Man and Alyosha into fighting each other.
 Spider-Man and Alyosha fight off her spell and shared a handshake.
-Alyosha says that he will hold Calypso at his mansion, so the villainess can tell him about his long-lost father.
+Alyosha says that he will hold Calypso at his mansion so she can tell him about his long-lost father.
 However, Alyosha kills Calypso instead.

 Powers and abilities

-Calypso was well-versed in the religion and practice of voodoo.
-She often used voodoo drums, potions, and charms.
-Calypso used mind control, resurrection, and poisons.
+Calypso gained supernatural abilities by sacrificing her sister in a ritual.
+She is a trained practitioner of voodoo, being skilled with voodoo drums, potions, and charms.
+She created a magical potion that enhanced Kraven the Hunter’s abilities and made him the best hunter in the world.
+He was notably granted superhuman strength, speed, and heightened senses.
+Calypso also possesses the power of mind control and resurrection.
+She used her powers to take control of the Lizard and increase his aggression.